Edward Sedgwick: New opportunity

 In 1952 Lucille Ball and Desi Arnaz, then enjoying enormous popularity in their I Love Lucy television series, pursued the idea of compiling a few first-season episodes into a full-length feature film.
 Ball asked her old friend Ed Sedgwick to direct new scenes connecting the footage already prepared for television.
 Sedgwick was careful to make the new scenes match the old ones and turned in an efficient job.
 Ball and Arnaz named him a senior officer in their new Lucille Ball-Desi Arnaz Film Company.

 The completed feature was previewed successfully in a Bakersfield, California theater.
-Ball and Arnaz were set to release the film through United Artists until MGM intervened -- the studio had already signed Ball and Arnaz for a new feature film, and didn't want the I Love Lucy film to blunt the MGM film's potential appeal.
+Ball and Arnaz were set to release the film through United Artists until MGM intervened—the studio had already signed Ball and Arnaz for a new feature film, and didn't want the I Love Lucy film to blunt the MGM film's potential appeal.
 Ball and Arnaz reluctantly shelved their own film, and Edward Sedgwick's final picture went unreleased.
 Decades later it was rediscovered, and released to home video in 2010 under the title I Love Lucy: The Movie.

 Death

-On May 7, 1953, Edward Sedgwick died of a heart attack in Los Angeles, California at the age of 63.
+On May 7, 1953, Sedgwick died of a heart attack at his home in North Hollywood, Los Angeles, at the age of 63.
 He is buried in Holy Cross Cemetery in Culver City.

 Rediscovered film

-Sedgwick's 1923 silent film The First Degree was long thought to have been a lost film until a complete copy was discovered at the Chicago Film Archives, part of a collection of agricultural films donated from Peoria, IL.
+Sedgwick's 1923 silent film The First Degree was long thought to have been a lost film until a complete copy was discovered at the Chicago Film Archives.
 Chicago Film Archives has preserved and digitally transferred the film.